HeeebsInc/WeaponDetection/README.md

 - Right now, this cannot be applied to live video due to speed concerns
 - Results have a lot of false positives which are problematic for real world situations

+## Recommendations
+- Splitting a video into frames and processing each image can take anywhere between 1-3 seconds per image (depending on the computer)
+- Right now, this cannot be applied to live video
+- Reviewing video after altercation:
+    - Body cam footage to determine if there was in fact a gun present
+    - Gun counts at protests

 ## Future Directions
 - Use more Transfer Learning Models --> these models are already trained on objects such as people, therefore they could decrease false positive rates as it they are better at distinguishing objects that are not guns
 - More data.
 Currently, I have 120,000 images from the IMFDB website, however, creating bounding boxes for each image would require a lot of money and time